-Current studies also suffer from two serious limitations of \emph{structure inflexibility} and \emph{attribute irrelevance}.
-First, most community search models are based on a pre-defined subgraph pattern, such as $k$-core \cite{sozio2010community, cui2014local,fang2016effective}, $k$-truss \cite{huang2014querying, huang2017attribute, akbas2017truss}, $k$-clique \cite{cui2013online, yuan2017index}, and $k$-edge connected component (\ECC) \cite{chang2015index, hu2016querying}.
-The pre-defined subgraph pattern imposes a very rigid requirement on the topological structure of communities, which may not perfectly hold in real-world communities.
-Second, all attributes are treated independently \cite{fang2016effective,huang2017attribute}.
-These models ignore similarities and correlations between attributes.
-For example in Figure \ref{fig:example1}, two terms ``GNN'' and ``GCN'' are not identical but very similar, thus we should not treat them as two completely different attributes.
+For the CS and ACS problems, existing studies suffer from two serious limitations, that is, \textbf{\emph{structure inflexibility}} and \textbf{\emph{attribute irrelevance}}.
+Structure inflexibility refers to the problem that most community search models are based on a pre-defined subgraph pattern, such as $k$-core \cite{sozio2010community, cui2014local,fang2016effective}, $k$-truss \cite{huang2014querying, huang2017attribute, akbas2017truss}, $k$-clique \cite{cui2013online, yuan2017index}, and $k$-edge connected component (\ECC) \cite{chang2015index, hu2016querying}.
+The pre-defined subgraph pattern imposes a very rigid requirement on topological structure of communities, which may not perfectly hold in real-world communities.
+Attribute irrelevance means existing models treat each attribute independently \cite{fang2016effective,huang2017attribute}.
+However, in real graphs, vertex attributes are not independent of each other.
+Ignoring such implicit relations would harm the quality of queried communities.

-Inspired by the great success of deep learning and graph convolutional network (GCN) \cite{Kipf_GCN} on combining attribute and structure in many graph learning problems, we utilize GCN to solve this attributed community search problem.
-However, existing GCN models cannot support the query operation in this problem, that is, given different query inputs, the model will output different query-specific results.
-To address the limitations of the existing two-stage approaches and GCNs, we propose an end-to-end supervised model, named Query-Diven Graph Convolutional Network (\QD).
-Due to its data driven characteristics, our method can model different topological structures for different graphs.
-In addition, we consider the correlation between attributes and the overall graph information, and extend GCNs to support the query operation.